futurepixels/futurepixels.co.uk/_posts/2014-01-28-Self-Managment.md

 * Break down into sections or bite size chunks
 * Estimate the time for each chunk and add extra time on the sections overall time
-* Factor in extra time to allow for interuptions and potential issues
+* Factor in extra time to allow for interruptions and potential issues
 * If there is an issue (related or not), record it either in the notes or as its own task
 * Prioritise tasks
 * Stay focused